General principles of compensation

 Always call the police:

-- in a traffic accident where there is personal injury or death,
+- a traffic accident where people are injured or killed,

 - if the accident causes any damage to third party property, e.g. damage to a parked vehicle, the fence of a family house, a collision with a public lighting pole, etc,